Nonequilibrium Phase Transitions in Large $N$ Matrix Quantum Mechanics: Warmup: exactly solvable cases

 The 1-MQM version is given by (\ref{eqn:LindbladSingleAdjEmissionDensity}) with the Hamiltonian \ie H={1\over2}\Tr(P^2-X^2)=-{1\over2}\Tr(B^2+A^2). \fe The unique steady state is simply the $N^2$-fold tensor product of $\rho$ in (\ref{eqn:singleBosonSteady}), whose expectation values of the number operator ${\cal N}$ and the Hamiltonian are given by \ie {\langle{\cal N}\rangle\over N^2}={2\over\gamma^2-4},~~~{\langle H\rangle\over N^2} = 0. \fe Again, there is a nonequilibrium critical point at $\gamma = \gamma_c = 2$, above which a normalizable steady state exists.

 The Hamiltonian (\ref{eqn:c1Hamiltonian}) is nothing but that of $c=1$ and type 0B MQM.
 However, the vacua over which these theories are defined are quite different from the normalizable states of interest in this work.
-For the gauged model, the vacua of $c=1$ and type 0B MQM are given by filling the Fermi levels on one side and on both sides of the top of the potential, respectively, and the observables of interest are scattering amplitudes of fluctuations around the Fermi surface \cite{Moore:1991zv}, which match the dual string theory amplitudes \cite{DiFrancesco:1991ocm,DiFrancesco:1991daf,Balthazar:2017mxh}.
+For the gauged model, the vacua of $c=1$ and type 0B MQM are obtained in the double-scaling limit—rather than merely the ’t Hooft limit—by filling the Fermi levels on one side and on both sides of the top of the potential, respectively.
+The observables of interest are the scattering amplitudes of fluctuations around the Fermi surface~\cite{Moore:1991zv}, which match the dual string theory amplitudes~\cite{DiFrancesco:1991ocm,DiFrancesco:1991daf,Balthazar:2017mxh}.

 The adjoint sector of the ungauged model also allows for scattering states, called long strings, which match the open strings on FZZT branes in certain limits \cite{Maldacena:2005hi,Balthazar:2018qdv}.
 In such discussions, long strings are regarded as fluctuations around the aforementioned singlet vacua.
 The investigation of the precise dual string theory description of the steady state at $\gamma > \gamma_c$ is beyond the scope of this work.
-Given that both $c=1$ and type 0B string theories in their current formulations describe perturbative scattering string states dual to fluctuations of the Fermi surface, it remains unclear whether there is a practical tool to describe the string background dual to the steady state.
+Given that both $c=1$ and type 0B string theories in their current formulations describe perturbative scattering string states dual to fluctuations of the Fermi surface in the double-scaling limit, it remains unclear whether there is a practical tool to describe the string background dual to the steady state.
+Firstly, there does not appear to be a natural double-scaling limit for the normalizable steady state, since there is no infinite Fermi sea to fill.
+Secondly, the normalizable steady state is obtained in the ’t Hooft limit, whereas perturbative string theory computations produce quantities only in the double-scaling limit.
+On another note, the non-singlet sector of MQM has been argued to be related to black holes in these string theories \cite{Maldacena:2005hi,Betzios:2017yms,Betzios:2022pji,Ahmadain:2022gfw}.
+It is therefore very interesting to study the Lindblad dynamics of MQM in the double-scaling limit, as opposed to the ’t Hooft limit considered in this work.
+We leave a detailed investigation of this question for future work.